Connect file storage to a dedicated server

 For example, you want to connect file storage in the ru-2 pool to a dedicated server in the SPB-2 pool.

-. - Write a route on a dedicated server in the SPB-2 pool — to a subnet
+Write a route on the dedicated server in the SPB-2 pool — to subnet

-- Click Create a router.
-Each account is set limit to five global routers.
+- Click Create router.
+Each account has a limit of five global routers.

 - Enter the name of the router.